VexTechnician/VexTechnician-StrategyCombat-Userscripts/README.md

 # VexTechnician-StrategyCombat-Userscripts
-A few scripts I made with AI that work for the browser game- Strategy Combat.
+A few scripts I made with AI that work for the browser game: https://www.strategycombat.com